Geovation/geovation.github.io/_posts/2020-09-30-my-geovation-experience.md

 Finally, I created a more recent coronavirus related project as cases were starting to increase from the start of September.
 One of the main issues I had for checking cases was that there was no website which showed a visual display of weekly local cases in London.
 The best was Sky or BBC News, which showed numbers, but it was pretty time consuming having to check the cases in all the local areas in London one at a time.
 So, I decided to use OS Products to create a map visualisation showing the number of weekly coronavirus cases in London, as well as the increase/decrease from the previous weeks.
 I also used Chart.js to add bar charts which makes it easier for the user to identify particular trends, and whether cases are increasing or decreasing over the weeks.
-You can check out the full project here. [a link](https://jrajak10.github.io/london_coronavirus_cases/)